Naked man spotted running around Browns Bay yelling 'I'm free'

 A naked man has been spotted running around the Auckland suburb of Browns Bay yelling 'I'm free, I'm alive, I am the God'.

-The naked runner was seen by several residents at Browns Bay beach who said he made strange gestures toward them.
+The naked runner was seen by several residents last night at Browns Bay beach who said he made strange gestures toward them.

-"This man looks like the same man that was one the beach this afternoon doing strange movement and gestures at me," one person wrote.
+"This man looks like the same man that was one the beach this afternoon doing strange movement and gestures at me," one person wrote on the Browns Bay Facebook group.

 Another said: "Yes, I saw him this evening doing strange exercises, definitely him."

-Resident Jake Scott told the Herald that he and his friend were out having dinner at Velvet Gypsy at around 8pm when they saw the naked man running from Browns Bay beach.
+One Browns Bay resident told the Herald that he and his friend were out having dinner at Velvet Gypsy at around 8pm when they saw the naked man running from Browns Bay beach.

 They decided to follow him in his car as they found the incident "strange".

-"He ran through Browns Bay around everywhere ... it was like he was running a quarter-marathon," Scott said.
+"He ran through Browns Bay around everywhere ... it was like he was running a quarter-marathon," the resident said.

 "He shouted 'I'm free, I'm alive, I am the God'."